|On This Page|

 If you are sick, it is important to follow CDC guidelines for self-isolation to prevent the spread of infection to others.

 Coronavirus symptoms are often very similar to cold and flu symptoms.
 Students who think they may have a cold, allergies, or any of the symptoms listed above are urged to self-isolate and call Student Health for free COVID testing and further evaluation.

 Yes, VCU offers both symptomatic and asymptomatic COVID testing options to students.
 Click on the link for additional details.

 Three COVID-19 vaccines are available for use in the United States.
 Getting vaccinated will help prevent the spread of COVID-19 and be an important tool in ending the pandemic.

 The following self-care habits are important ways to prevent the spread of COVID:

 Please visit together.vcu.edu for the latest news and updates on COVID-19 safety at VCU.
-Safety measures for the fall semester include covid vaccine requirements for on-campus students, masking requirements, Entry Pass use, surveillance testing, contact tracing, enhanced cleaning, and other public health safety measures.
+Safety measures for the spring semester include masking requirements, Entry Pass use, free at-will testing, contact tracing, enhanced cleaning, and other public health safety measures.